arkency/posts/posts/2020-02-24-legacy-rails-ddd-migration-strategy-from-read-models-through-events-to-aggregates.md

 end
 ```

+# Detect the suffix in the event names

-4. Once you have all the events required for a UsersList view, you will see the pattern that the suffix (the subject the events start with) will suggest aggregate names.
+Once you have all the events required for a UsersList view, you will see the pattern that the suffix (the subject the events start with) will suggest aggregate names.
 In our example that would be `User` aggregate (probably in the `Access` bounded context)

+# Recognize the verbs in event names

-5. Additionaly, the event names (the what was done) - the  verbs in passive - `Registered`, `Rejected`, `Banned` may suggest the method names in that aggregate
+Additionaly, the event names (the what was done) - the  verbs in passive - `Registered`, `Rejected`, `Banned` may suggest the method names in that aggregate

+# Design the aggregate

-6. which brings us to the potential design of the aggregate
+This brings us to the potential design of the aggregate

 ```ruby
 module Access